-The OPC reserves the right to publish the name of your organization, as well as the amount of the contribution awarded in any manner it deems fit including, but not limited to, posting on the OPC's web site, publication in the Main Estimates, and so forth.
+The OPC reserves the right to publish the name of your organization, a summary of your project, as well as the amount of the contribution awarded in any manner it deems fit including, but not limited to, posting on the OPC's web site, publication in the Main Estimates, and so forth.

-Top of PageTable of Contents5.3 Method of Payment
+Top of PageTable of Contents5.4 Method of Payment